-To save the view, click the Save button on the upper left corner of the page.
-When you save a view, you will have the option to name the saved view, chose who you wish to share your saved view with and select if others can edit the view.
-Saved views are then accessible under the Views drop down on the right side of the screen.
+To save the view, click the Views button on the upper right corner of the page and select Save view.
+When you save a view, you will have the option to name the saved view, choose who you wish to share your saved view with, and select if others can edit the view.
+Saved views are then accessible within the Views menu under the Saved views section.

 Publish pivot tables

-You should always save your list prior to publishing in a notebook.
-This ensures you can access the pivot table and edit it in the future without having to also change what page is referenced in your notebook.
+You should always save your list prior to publishing in an Aha!
+Notebook.
+This ensures that you can access the pivot table and edit it in the future without having to also change what page is referenced in your Notebook.

-Once you have a useful view, you can share it with your internal or external stakeholders through a Notebook or save it for future working sessions.
-To share your pivot table, simply click on the Export drop down and add it to a new or existing notebook.
+Once you are happy with your pivot table, you can share it with your internal or external stakeholders through a Notebook or save it for future working sessions.
+To share your pivot table, simply click on More options button and add the report to a new or existing Notebook.

 Export pivot tables

-In addition to notebooks, users have four other options for exporting their Reports > Pivot:
+In addition to Notebooks, users have four other options for exporting their pivot tables.

 - Export to Excel